 Security analysts usually earn

-Pay for security analysts varies depending on skills and experience.
-According to AbsoluteIT, security analysts in the:
+Pay for security analysts depends on skills and experience, with salaries in Auckland usually higher.

 (This information is a guide only.
 Find out more about the sources of our pay information)